TechHara/gunzip/README.md

-This repo contains a pure Rust implementation of `gunzip` (decompression only) from scratch in less than 1000 lines of code for educational purposes.
-You can check out branches 1 through 9 to understand the code in incremental steps.
-The current `main` branch is identical to branch 9.
+This repo contains a pure Rust implementation of `gunzip` (decompression only) from scratch with ~1000 lines of code for educational purposes.
+You can check out branches 1 through 10 to understand the code in incremental steps.
+The current `main` branch is identical to branch 10.

 The following roughly summarizes each stage
 - branch 1: `main()` function and skeletal structure